sigvt/ShipID/README.md

 # ShipID

-A Discord bot provides automated YouTube membership verification and role assignment services on your server.
+> A fully-automated YouTube membership verification & role-assignment bot for Discord

 > Under development stage.
-Join our Discord server for the further info.
+Join our Discord server for participating in dev process.

 **ShipID** is inspired by [Gentei](https://github.com/member-gentei/member-gentei) project.
-As a way to verify a user's membership, we are relying on the vast amount of live chat collected by our [Honeybee](https://github.com/holodata/honeybee) cluster.
-Therefore, minimal permissions are sufficient to check a user's YouTube account (we only ask for `youtube.read` scope).
+As a way to verify a user's membership, we are relying on the vast amount of live chat collected by our [Honeybee](https://github.com/holodata/honeybee), and video comments as a backup strategy.